thesofproject/sof-docs/developer_guides/subsystem_architecture/firmware/sof-common/components/component-overview.rst

 Note how the ``af14`` 16bit segment is split into two bytes at the beginning of the second line.

-``volume`` is the component name used by the sof-logger while printing the trace source name. ``volume_uuid`` is the symbol used later to associate the declared UUID with the volume of the component driver:
+``volume`` is the component name used by trace decoders while printing the trace source name. ``volume_uuid`` is the symbol used later to associate the declared UUID with the volume of the component driver: